polkafoundry/polkadocs/docs/developer/README.md

 <img src='./call.png' style='width:349px;box-shadow:0 0 3px 0 rgba(0,0,0,.2)' alt='Call Contracts'>

 ::: tip
 Each deployed contract is given an address in form of `teat1...`.
 You can call it anytime later if you know the address.
-Find the address in the Icetea Studio's Output panel after each time you deploy.
+Find the address in the PolkaFoundry Studio's Output panel after each time you deploy.
 :::

 ### Add type checking